silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 It returns the database content of the `Content` property.
 With the CMS Module, this is the value of the WYSIWYG editor but it is also the standard for any object that has a body of content to output.

-[info]
+> [!NOTE]
-Please note that this database content can be "versioned", meaning that draft content edited in the CMS can be different from published content shown to your website visitors.
+> Please note that this database content can be "versioned", meaning that draft content edited in the CMS can be different
+> from published content shown to your website visitors.
 In templates, you don't need to worry about this distinction.
+>

-The `$Content` variable contains the published content by default,and only preview draft content if explicitly requested (e.g. by the "preview" feature in the CMS) (see the [versioning documentation](/../model/versioning) for more details).
+> The `$Content` variable contains the published content by default,and only preview draft content if explicitly
-[/info]
+> requested (e.g. by the "preview" feature in the CMS) (see the [versioning documentation](/../model/versioning) for
+> more details).

 ### `SiteConfig`: global settings

-[notice]
+> [!WARNING]
-`SiteConfig` is a module that is bundled with the CMS.
-If you wish to include `SiteConfig` in your framework only web pages, you'll need to install it via composer.
+> `SiteConfig` is a module that is bundled with the CMS.
+If you wish to include `SiteConfig` in your framework only
-[/notice]
+> web pages, you'll need to install it via composer.

 ```ss
 $SiteConfig.Title